 Gallowglass and Pierre rush in- Diana is missing.
 Gallowglass goes to find Hubbard so they can find out if any of his followers have seen Diana.

 Kit brings Diana to a damp dungeon, as promised, but Louisa is waiting for her instead of Matthew.
 Kit thinks they’re going to put Diana on a ship to exile her to another continent, which will make Matthew forget her and cure Kit’s writer’s block.
-Louisa gleefully informs him that they’re going to kill Diana, which is an effective cure for just about everything, after all.
+Louisa gleefully informs him that they’re going to kill Diana, which, after all, is an effective cure for just about everything.

 Diana tells Louisa that she’s Matthew’s wife and Philippe’s daughter.
 Louisa will be in big trouble with both if she hurts Diana.
 We’re all surprised that Louisa didn’t hear the blood vow or smell that Diana is Matthew’s mate.